-He walked into their bedroom with his black Nike running sneakers still on; they were the ones that Shea picked had out for him.
+He walked into their bedroom with his black Nike running sneakers still on; they were the ones Shea had picked out for him.
 He kicked them off and walked across the creaking floorboards to look at the calendar hanging on the sage green wall.
 The calendar was Shea’s, she made it with all of her own photographs.
 This month was November, and the picture was a log cabin in the woods of Minnesota shrouded in fog and surrounded by orange leaves.
 Shea was an incredibly talented and creative photographer.
-Cole couldn’t help being mesmerized by how beautiful the image was, so simple.
+Cole couldn’t help being mesmerized by how beautiful the image was yet so simple.
 He was reminded of how easy it was to love Shea.
 She made him feel invincible.
 The first few days on the calendar were crossed off with care and Cole looked at November 5th circled and decorated with hearts.
 He knew the emphasis was there so he wouldn’t forget, but how could he?
 Being with Shea had been the best decision he ever made, she had changed him for the better.
-November 5 is our day, the day we will hopefully share together forever.
+November 5th is our day, the day we will hopefully share together forever.
 Cole thought.
-Tomorrow would mark their seven year anniversary and Cole couldn’t wait.
+Tomorrow would mark their seven-year anniversary and Cole couldn’t wait.
 He had the best surprise for Shea.

 But on the inside she was panicking, Cole and she had argued recently about staying together because they both were having second thoughts after fighting for so long.
 But he had said, “I love you.
 I want to spend my life with you, so let’s make this work.”
 Yet, Shea couldn’t pretend that everything was alright.
 She resented Cole a little for taking away so much of her high school experiences and Cole felt like he needed to do his own thing.
 It was a tense time for the two of them and a lot of thinking was done, Shea wasn’t even sure if she had made up her mind yet, but Cole apparently had.
 He wanted her forever, which scared her a little.
-They had decided to go abroad to Costa Rica in January to do an article on the indigenous people living in the Peninsula de Osa together, he would write, she would take the photos.
-Today January felt so far away and Shea wasn’t even sure they would still be together at that point.
+They had decided to go abroad to Nicaragua in January to do an article on the indigenous people living in the Chiltepe Peninsula together, he would write, she would take the photos.
+Today, January felt so far away and Shea wasn’t even sure they would still be together at that point.
 She made a mental note to put off buying their plane tickets for another two weeks.
 Yet, thinking about him made her walk faster, Shea practically skipped back to the car, she wanted nothing more than to see his face, kiss his lips and smell his cologne.
-Old habits die hard.
-But, could she really stay in love with him forever?
+Old habits die hard, but could she really stay in love with him forever?
 The smile faltered from her face as she started driving home and she wondered what she should do.

 “I’m home,” Shea called from the front door.